MeyvinIsCool/Spider-Man-1.9-Mod-by-J16D-Fixes-by-Meyvin-Tweaks/README.md

 - Added GInput (Recommended If You Are Using Controller)
 - Remade Screwball Trigger Now With 3D Blips - GTA3Script
 - Restored Screwball PhotoBomb Challange (Now It Is Compatible With Every Resolution Which Fixes The Overlapping Bar !)
-- Added More Reservoirs
-- Added New Screwball Mission (It Is Merged So You Can Try Both Of The Original And My Custom Made Mission)
 - Added Remade Pizza Time Mission by MeyvinIsCool (Mission v2) (Thanks For Mr.Demon "Genos" Cyborg For Giving Me The Source Code)
 - Added Hit Counter (v2) (Still Need Some Improvements As It's Wont Detect The Suit Powers And May Have Some Bugs !!)
-- Added 4 New Suit Powers
+- Added 4 New Suit Powers (Iron Arms Still In WIP)
+- Added Only Side Mission #2 - No More Supplies (Thanks to GTA Loyalty) (Spanish Texts Available Inside The Addon Folder)
+- Added Drug Deal Crime Mission
 - Added Ground Crush When Falling From High Altitude
-- Added Only Side Mission #2 - No More Supplies (Thanks to GTA Loyalty) (Spanish Texts Available Inside The Addon Folder)
+- Added Web Zip To Building (BETA)
 - And MORE ....

 Need Help With Installation ...
 Watch My Video Showing You How To Install This Tweak !
 Also Subscribe To The Channel To Stay Tuned With My Exclusive Updates For The Mod !